rakaadi/WorldHappinessDashboard/README.md

 You can visit the dashboard on this [link](https://rakaadi.shinyapps.io/worldhappinessdashboard/)

 ### Related Project
-The dataset used for this dashboard is the result of the this [project](https://github.com/rakaadi/WorldHappiness)
+The dataset used for this dashboard is the result of this [project](https://github.com/rakaadi/WorldHappiness)